 When $X$ is a graph, a coarse map defined on the vertices $X^0$ induces a coarse map on the entire graph by sending points on edges to the union of the images of the vertices of that edge.
-In this case, we will freely use the following lemma to ensure that the induced map is a coarsely Lipschitz coarse map.
+In this case, we freely use the following lemma to ensure that the induced map is a coarsely Lipschitz coarse map.